How To Sharpen Garden Shears For That Clean Cut

 Tools You Will Need

-Before we start sharpening your hedge clippers, you will need the below hand tools when learning how to sharpen garden shears.
+Before we start sharpening your hedge clippers, you will need the right tools to ensure a fully efficient process.

 • Metal file or Whetstone